blackerking/esp-wifi-temp/README.md

 # esp-wifi-temp
-ESP8266WiFi - Temperatur insert into MariaDB
+ESP8266WiFi - temperatur and humidity insert into MariaDB / MYSQL